Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 Inside your modpack instance folder you will find a special folder:
 - Cleanroom

 These config files will install the needed mods.
-To install, move the config files out of their folders to config/mod-director, so that they are together with the other config files.
+To install, move the config files out of the folder to config/mod-director, so that they are together with the other config files (.curse.json).

 Upon starting the game, the modpack will install them and you'll be able to setup Cleanroom with the Cleanroom Relauncher.